 Communities grow and succeed when the local people support the ideas, business and development initiatives.
 This is something that does have that local buy-in.
 The committee circulated a schedule to all residents via direct mail.
 In future years, some signage on both sides of Route 436 and a sandwich board of what events are taking place may also help drive visitor traffic.
 As the festival continues to add new events and activities we will hope to see more exponential growth from those visiting our tourism region of L’Anse aux Meadows, St. Anthony and surrounding areas.

 A big thank you to the hard working and dedicated volunteers who have made big things possible in small towns.
 Mark your calendars for next years festivities!
 It was indeed, so much fun!Live Rural NL – Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on August 17, 2014, in Community Economic Development, Cuisine and tagged celebration, cuisine, culture, festival, Food, Mussel, Newfoundland, St. Lunaire-Griquet.
+Posted on August 17, 2014, in Community Economic Development, Food & Beverage and tagged celebration, cuisine, Culture, festival, Food, Mussel, Newfoundland, St. Lunaire-Griquet.
 Bookmark the permalink.
 1 Comment.